Data Scientist

 ✨Communicate Clearly

-Since the role requires presenting technical findings to stakeholders, practice explaining complex statistical concepts in simple terms.
-This will show that you can bridge the gap between technical and non-technical audiences, which is crucial for collaboration.
+Given the need to present technical findings to stakeholders, practice explaining complex statistical concepts in simple terms.
+This will show that you can bridge the gap between technical and non-technical audiences, which is essential for collaboration.

 ✨Prepare for Scenario-Based Questions